 Jonathan Ferrar, Chartered FCIPD

-He advises clients on how to establish human resources strategies that will improve business performance and help HR leaders become more analytical in their decision-making.
-He was listed as one of the global Top HR Analytics Influencers on LinkedIn in 2014, one of the People Analytics Experts to Follow in 2016 by Jibe, and one of the Top 20 Experts in People Analytics in 2017 by Sage People.
-Before he started his own consultancy business, Jonathan worked for more than 25 years in corporate business (most recently IBM) in both the United Kingdom and the United States and has worked and travelled for business all over the globe.
+He advises clients on how to establish human resources strategies that will improve business performance and help HR leaders become more analytical and digital in their decision-making.
+He was listed as one of the 2019 Top 100 HR Tech Influencers globally by Human Resource Executive, and one of the Top 20 Experts in People Analytics in 2017 by Sage People, amongst other accolades.
+Before he started his own consultancy business, Jonathan worked for more than 25 years in corporate business (most recently IBM) in both the United Kingdom and the United States and has worked and travelled advising business leaders all over the globe.

-He holds degrees from the University of Cambridge and a postgraduate diploma from Kingston Business School.
+He holds degrees from the University of Cambridge and a postgraduate diploma in Human Resources Management from Kingston Business School.

 Louise Fisher, Chartered FCIPD, Chair